Mission and History

 The mission of Benjamin Franklin High School is to prepare students of high academic achievement to be successful in life.

 Benjamin Franklin High School was founded in 1957 as a school for the gifted children of New Orleans.
 The founders had a vision.
-Inspired by the launch of Sputnik and the space race, an American educational revolution was just beginning.
 Opened ahead of the National Defense Education Act that would put new focus on science and mathematics, Ben Franklin was a public school with the best educators teaching the brightest in the city.
 Admissions requirements with IQ testing were introduced, and in New Orleans, it was a first.

 Ben Franklin developed a legacy of firsts.
 In a 1960 case, the U.S. Court of Appeals for the Fifth Circuit stated that Franklin was “one of the finest schools in the country for superior students” and as such, should be open to all of the students of New Orleans.
 In 1963, Franklin became the first desegregated public high school in the city.
 By 1965 Franklin’s spirit for excellence had taken root, and the school saw 38 of the 96 seniors recognized by the National Merit Scholarship Corp.

 Advanced Placement programs were added, and education evolved to keep up with technology.
 By 1990 Franklin students were limited only by an inadequate facility.
 (The old Carrollton Courthouse, while a hub of great memories for the alumni, could barely hold the student body.
 A “cafetorium” served as cafeteria, auditorium, gym, band practice hall, and meeting room.
 Portable classrooms from the 1950s offered limited space, and classrooms were used in neighboring churches.
 A lack of basic comforts, such as air conditioning, challenged an efficient learning environment.)
 With the Ben Franklin spirit and a hopeful vision, the school moved to the Leon C. Simon location in March 1990.